DataAnalyticsEngineering/FANS/README.md

 ## Example

-To run a linear elastic mechanical homogenization problem for a single load step on microstructure image of size `256 x 256 x 256` with a single spherical inclusion,
+To run a linear elastic mechanical homogenization problem for a single load case on a microstructure image of size `256 x 256 x 256` with a single spherical inclusion,

 ```sh
 mpiexec -n 1 ./FANS input_files/sphere_mech.json